Infrequently Noted

 2. Just how bad is it?

-This table shows the current (as of Oct 2024) Core Web Vitals mobile scores for every production site listed on the Next.js showcase web page that also has enough traffic to appear in the data set and which still use Next:[9]
+This table shows the mobile Core Web Vitals scores for every production site listed on the Next.js showcase web page as of Oct 2024.
+It includes every site that gets enough traffic to report mobile-specific data, and ignores sites which no longer use Next.js:[10]

 Mobile Core Web Vitals statistics for Next.js sites from Vercel's showcase, as well as the fraction of mobile traffic to each site.
-The last column indicates CWV stats that consistently passed over the past 90 days.
+The last column indicates CWV stats (LCP, INP, and CLS) that consistently passed over the past 90 days.

 Site mobile LCP (ms) INP (ms) CLS 90d pass